On primary Carmichael numbers: Abstract

 \section{Abstract}

 The primary Carmichael numbers were recently introduced as a special subset of the Carmichael numbers.
-A primary Carmichael number $m$ has the unique property that for each prime factor $p$ the sum of the base-$p$ digits of $m$ equals $p$.
+A primary Carmichael number~$m$ has the unique property that $s_p(m) = p$ holds for each prime factor $p$, where $s_p(m)$ is the sum of the base-$p$ digits of $m$.
 The first such number is Ramanujan's famous taxicab number $1729$.
-Due to Chernick, Carmichael numbers with three factors can be constructed by certain squarefree polynomials $U_3(t) \in \mathbb{Z}[t]$, the simplest one being $U_3(t) = (6t+1)(12t+1)(18t+1)$.
+Due to Chernick, all Carmichael numbers with three factors can be constructed by certain squarefree polynomials $U_3(t) \in \mathbb{Z}[t]$, the simplest one being \mbox{$U_3(t) = (6t+1)(12t+1)(18t+1)$}.
 We show that the values of any $U_3(t)$ obey a special decomposition for all $t \geq 2$ and besides certain exceptions also in the case $t=1$.
 These cases further imply that if all three factors of $U_3(t)$ are simultaneously odd primes, then $U_3(t)$ is not only a Carmichael number, but also a primary Carmichael number.
-Subsequently, we show some connections to the taxicab and polygonal numbers.
+Together with the exceptional cases, all Carmichael numbers with three factors have at least the property that $s_p(m) = p$ holds for the greatest prime factor $p$ of $m$.
+Subsequently, we show some connections to taxicab and polygonal numbers, involving the number $1729$ as an example again.